 I don't think I sent my grandmother many cards or letters.
 I know she sent 100's to me over the years.
 Valentine’s Day, St. Patrick’s Day, Easter, my Birthday, Independence Day, Thanksgiving and Christmas not to mention countless congratulations for event big and insignificant.
 I’d usually reply with a phone call or wait just to visit in person.

-Now many years later she is of course gone, but in her 98 years I have figured she made the trip to the mail box 29 thousand three hundred and fifty five times.
-Sadly I think she might have found a card or letter from me about 10 maybe 20 but not more than 25 of those 29,000 trips to the mail box.
+Now many years later she is of course gone.
+I would guess in her 98 years she made the trip to the mailbox 29 thousand seven hundred and fifty-five times.
+(98 years minus say 3 (old enough to make the walk on her own) times 365 less 52 for those Sundays and well 29,755) Sadly I think she might have found a card or letter from me 10 or maybe 20 of those 29,000 plus trips to the mailbox.

 I wish that I had sent her more letters for many years later I now understand how much they meant to her.
-That daily trip to the mail box was her walk of hope and the path to her dreams.
+That daily trip to the mailbox was her walk of hope and the path to her dreams.